portsoc/iArsenic/preprocessing/geodata/README.md

 ### Simplification

 The map files contain detailed borders, which makes the files large and slow to render.
 Simplification reduces the resolution of the borders, which improves the usability at negligible loss of detail.
+For the mouza maps, simlification is needed because the resulting files would be too big for GitHub without it.

 All simplification thus far has been completed by using mapshaper to apply the methods and options, and using QGIS to specify the co-ordinate precision (when exporting to GeoJSON).